As a major French player in HPC, CEA and especially its DAM Ile-de-France teams are taking part in national and European activities and projects.

 - Ocean-stack (aka Deepblue) describes how to architecture core services required on HPC clusters, how to integrate third-party services and gives operating procedures to manage a HPC Cluster at scale.

 CEA/DAM/DIF has strong relations with its sister labs in the HPC field.

 Since 2002 CEA and RIKEN have been focusing on improving their supercomputing technologies and optimising a selection of scientific applications, in particular on ARM-based architectures.
 In the collaboration CEA/DIF/DSSI activities include, but are not limited to, programming languages and environments, performance evaluation, and system level features.

-"La Maison de la Simulation" is an entity involving regional partners (CEA, CNRS, Université d'Orsay and Université de Versailles - St Quentin), which is meant to motivate, support and stimulate the scientific communities to make the best usage of supercomputers, especially those deployed as part as GENCI and PRACE.
+"La Maison de la Simulation" is an entity involving regional partners (CEA, CNRS, Université d'Orsay et Université de Versailles - St Quentin), which is meant to motivate, support and stimulate the scientific communities to make the best usage of supercomputers, especially those deployed as part as GENCI and PRACE.